rrobinlee/stocks_neuralforecast/README.md

 ## Model Evalutation

-To evaluate the two models, I will utilize the `NeuralForecast` package's built-in cross validation function.
-Because the data is sequential, I will backtest through a series of windows, defined in the function as `n_windows`. `step_size` controls the distance between each cross-validation window, so we set it equal to the forecast horizon.
+To evaluate the two models, I utilize the `NeuralForecast` package's built-in cross validation function.
+Because the data is sequential, I backtest through a series of windows, defined in the function as `n_windows`. `step_size` controls the distance between each cross-validation window, so we set it equal to the forecast horizon.
 By doing so, I can perform chained cross-validation where the windows do not overlap.
 Emulating real life scenarios, we will retrain our model using new observed data (sequential segments of `test_df`) before making the next set of predictions.

 ### Rolling Window Backtests with Refitting